-For radioulnar deviation the proximal row undergoes a secondary angulation in the sagittal plane [A plane that divides body into left and right equal halves] in addition to the synchronous motion in the coronal plane.
+For radioulnar deviation, the proximal row undergoes a secondary angulation in the sagittal plane [A plane that divides the body into left and right equal halves] in addition to the synchronous motion in the coronal plane.

-With movement in opposite direction towards neutral and further to ulnar deviation the proximal row extends and supinates.
+With movement in opposite direction towards neutral and further to the ulnar deviation, the proximal row extends and supinates.